buildpacks/rfcs/text/0000-my-feature.md

 # How it Works
 [how-it-works]: #how-it-works

-Ideally, the user should run something like `pack detect --path ./path/to/project --builder builder:name` and it should run only the detect binary in the lifecycle and output the logs / output of it.
+Ideally, the user should run something like `pack detect --path ./path/to/project --builder builder:name` and it should run the analyze binary, followed by the detect binary in the lifecycle and output the logs / output of it.
 Preferrably, can also output the `group.toml` to a directory specified with `--detect-output-dir`.
+The reason to run the analyze binary is to get information about the run image that may impact the outcome of detect via CNB_TARGET_* environment variables.

 The following flags should be supported and they will work more or less like `pack build`.